ucsb-cs48/w19/_lab/lab04.md

 It is not necessary to add your mentor, TA or instructor&mdash;we have access automatically since the repo is created under the github `{{page.github_org}}` organization.

+# Recording the artifact

+Make a file called `retro1.md` in the repo.

+## Required

+In the file:
+* Record who led the retro
+* Record the list of which team members participated in the retro
+* Record the *EXPERIMENT* that your team will undertake as a result of this retro
+   * Something your team will do differently
+   * What result you hope to get
+   * How you will measure whether you got that result

+## Optional

+* Record anything else you think the team might want to remember from this retro